djrobertjin/ps-random-combo-generator/README.md

-Pen Spinning App that lets users submit pen spinning videos and request breakdowns from other users.
+Pen Spinning Random Combo Generator, using Django Framework & mySQL.

+Generates random combinations, allows users to filter based on trick family and adjust length of combo.